huntersudo/volcano/docs/design/job-api.md

 In addition to multiple pod template, the priority of each task maybe different. `PriorityClass` of `PodTemplate` is reused to define the priority of task within a job.
-This's an example to run spark job: 1 driver with 5 executors, the driver's priority is `master-pri` which is higher than normal pods; as `spec.minAvailable` is 3, the scheduler will make sure one driver with 2 executors will be scheduled if not enough resources.
+This's an example to run spark job: 1 driver with 5 executors, the driver's priority is `master-pri` which is higher than normal pods; as `spec.minAvailable` is 3, the scheduler will make sure 1 driver with 2 executors will be scheduled if not enough resources.

 ```yaml